edX Online

 What can you learn in a full-time online MBA program?

-Full-time can be completed within one to two years.
-Curricula typically include 30 to 60 credits consisting of core, elective, and capstone courses.
+Full-time can be completed within 1-2 years.
+They typically consist of 30-60 credits of core, elective, and capstone courses.

-Programs help prepare students to pursue multiple career paths, including manager, analyst, and entrepreneur.
-Attendees study marketing, leadership, and finance courses to develop necessary skills for their careers.
+Online MBA courses can prepare students for multiple roles, including manager, analyst, and entrepreneur.
+Attendees study marketing, leadership, and finance to develop the necessary skills for their careers.

 Enrollees can also choose a specialized MBA track, such as business analytics, healthcare, or marketing.
-Professionals with a planned career path may benefit from learning additional specialized information about their industry.
-Specialized MBA attendees may have concentration courses instead of electives.
+Professionals who have a specific career path in mind may benefit from learning additional specialized information about their industry.
+These students may choose a concentration rather than select electives.

 • Not generally limited by major